Hadi-koubeissi/discord-id-code/README.md

 # id-code-
-id code not develope for me
+id code not developed by me